Korkmatik/PasswordManager/README.md

 ## Creating a new database

 ![image](https://user-images.githubusercontent.com/39222224/216790587-7ecbaf1e-a3b9-4a01-9271-1f1af04d155b.png)

+# Project Structure

+- Controllers: Contains application logic
+- db: Classes to interact with the database
+- gui: Classes that implement the GUI with Java Swing
+- models: Classes that handle the data of the application (Metadata, Credentials)

 # Libraries
 You need to link the following libraries to your class path, if you want to compile the project: